sord0250/sord0250/README.md

 A group project game created in python similar to choose your own adventure books.
 The player will decide how he wants to hack into a company.

 ### Smart Doorbell
 A project using C coding and a raspberry pi to create a smart doorbell complete with joystick button and screen.
+However, the repo is private and not owned by me, so the complete code isn't available to pin.
+The main code, however, is visible.

 ### Web Framework To-do list Website
 A complex web development project that involved creating an API and a To-do website using the VUE Framework.